 Let's leave aside more remote trailheads which can hardly be considered for a one day trip on Čelo (like Blato alpine pasture and the end of the road above Vogar meadow), and focus only on the two most important ones:

 Here I will describe only the ascent from the south, from Velika Vrata pass.
 The ascents from the north, from Travnik require good orientation skills and also some easy climbing.

 1. From Za skalo alpine meadow on Velika Vrata pass.
 While from Bohinj (Koča pri Savici) you have some 7 h on the summit of Čelo, from this, western side, you have only good 5 h.
 You drive into Vrsnik valley (just east of Soča village you deter right, towards the south-east).
 On the place where the road from Vrsnik up to the settlement Na skali turns towards the north, we must be careful on marks, starting there.
 We park by the road on 745 m and start following the marks towards the south-east.
 So we reach Za skalo alpine meadow (not to be confused with Na skali settlement!) in some 2 h.
 From the ex alpine pasture, 1550 m, we continue towards the east.
 Just above the meadow the path is branching.
 We take the left branch (eastwards) and comfortably reach Velika Vrata pass in another good 1 h 30 min.
 Easy (T2), all the time marked.

 2. From Koča pri Triglavskih jezerih (The Hut at Triglav Lakes), 1685 m on Velika Vrata pass.
 This is the usual, quite easy approach on the pass, which is also all the time marked.
 From the hut we go by the marked path on the western shore of Dvojno jezero (lake).
 We follow the inscriptions to Komna.
-The path first ascends a bit less than 100 m on the ridge, overgrown with larches, which divides the Valley of Triglav Lakes from the valley of Lopučnica.
+The path first ascends a bit less than 100 m on the ridge, overgrown with larches, which separates the Valley of Triglav Lakes from the valley of Lopučnica.
 So, on the other side of the ridge the path descends again and soon reaches ex Lopučnica pasture, 1550 m.
 If we are ascending Čelo from Bohinj, so from Koča pri Savici, the meadow of Lopučnica can be also reached by a pathless terrain, directly from Bela skala.
 Instead of turning at Bela skala right up towards Koča pri Triglavskih jezerih, we simply continue through the primeval forest (difficult orientation).

 In the middle of Lopučnica meadow the path branches.
 The left branch goes on Komna, the right one on Velika Vrata.
 So we go right, the path is leading us towards the north-west.
 Soon nice larch woods replace the meadows.
 A bit higher the path turns left and over the southern slopes of Skodelica hill, 1919 m, we soon reach out of the woods.
 From here till Velika Vrata the path ascends only gently.
 We all the time walk over very interesting high karst plateaus, abundant with karst phaenomena.
 3 h from the hut to the pass, easy, T2.

 3. Summit ascent from Velika Vrata pass, 1924 m.
-This ascent on Čelo is fairly easy, but all the time pathless and also not marked (we can follow rare ciarns).
+This ascent on Čelo is fairly easy, but all the time pathless and also not marked (we can follow rare cairns).
 Karst terrain can be demanding for hiking.
 You all the time need to be careful, climb time to time from one terrace on another, take care of a safe step.
 On this scramble you can't afford to twist even an ankle, being on such a remote place!
 Otherwise on the Swiss Scale for hiking tours the difficulty of ascent would be rated T3, from the pass you have less than 1 h 30 min on top.

 From the pass we go towards the summit, at first a bit right of the main ridge.
 The direction is always north.
-As long as we can, we follow rare ciarns, which help us find the best passages through dwarf pines, around sinkholes and rocks.
+As long as we can, we follow rare cairns, which help us find the best passages through dwarf pines, around sinkholes and rocks.
 The passages are easy, but sometimes taking additional time due to detours.
 After some time when you keep right of the ridge, we slowly go left upwards, climb from one terrace on another and so reach the main ridge.
 By it we continue easily up and soon reach the fore-summit, called Glava za Bajto, 2131 m.
 From that one you already see the main summit.
 You descend only a little and then ascend the main summit in another 15 minutes.

 If we are on a ski tour, we ascend from Velika Vrata in the vicinity of the main ridge.
 The ascent is easier if there is enough snow.
 Skiing down is best through a steep channel which brings you down below the western side of the main ridge.
 That summit part requires a fairly good technique of skiing, the rest is less demanding.
 From below the channel we continue skiing by nice passages towards the left and reach nicely Velika Vrata pass.
 Actually we get out of the slope some 50 meters below the pass, on the western side.

 From Velika Vrata we continue skiing either down to Lopučnica valley (very nice), either through Čez Brinje passage on Planina na Kalu (high alpine meadow on Komna).
 The third option is to go by the main ridge towards the south, then on the summit of Kal, 2001 m, and then over Lepa Komna towards Dom na Komni (hotel) and down in Bohinj.

 In the lower part of Travnik valley we were only once, but we never ascended the valley towards the upper end.
 We used instead the path which crosses the slopes of Kuk and reaches Dol pod plazmi.
 Above planina Za skalo there is a short rocky step, over which the hunters path is secured by a lose cable, later the path ascends more, but the whole crossing is quite easy.